ipozdeev/it-skills-for-research/writing-with-latex.md

 ## exercises

-1. Install a TeX distribution or familiarize yourself with image texlive/texlive or learn how Overleaf works;
+1. Install a TeX distribution or familiarize yourself with docker image `texlive/texlive` or learn how Overleaf works;
 2. Setup your favorite text editor for LaTeXing;
 3. Make sure that packages `threeparttable` and `blindtext` are installed;
-4. In your repo create folder `text/` with subfloders `paper/` and, `presentation/`;
+4. In your repo create folder `text/` with subfloders `paper/` and `presentation/`;
 5. In folder `paper/` create the .tex file that will become your report and lay out the basic structure;
 6. Compile it with `pdflatex` to produce a .pdf;
 7. Install JabRef;